-Over the last six months the effects of the global pandemic on weddings has been significant, but the desire of human connection and celebrating your loved ones has remained the same.
+Over the last nine months the effects of the global pandemic on weddings has been significant, but the desire of human connection and celebrating your loved ones has remained the same.
 There has been a lot of shifting and unexpected change in the event world making it an uncertain time not only for couples and their guests, but industry professionals as well.
 We can all agree it’s been so wonderful diving back in, celebrating life’s best moments and seeing couples adapt to the “new normal” while being pleasantly surprised with the incredible outcome.

 The truth is, everyone is still looking for guidance during this time and although we have made so much progress, there are things to continue to be mindful of when planning your big day amidst a global pandemic and even to keep in mind for the future of weddings post-COVID-19.

 It is more important than ever to stay organized and informed through planning, starting with understanding the current wedding limitations and choosing a vendor team that will be there every step of the way.
 Hiring a planner before booking your venue has never been more valuable.
 Planners are there not only to bring your wedding vision together and be the connection between you and your vendor team but also to review difficult contracts and logistics.
 We are ready to dive in during the beginning stages of planning and be there as a support system through these difficult times.

 As contracts are expanding, the comfort of having someone by your side with event experience and knowledge is very beneficial and will give peace of mind while filtering through important decisions and coming up with effective solutions.
 Having a discussion with your vendors about their availability in case of a postponement, flexibility around a cancellation or how scaling back in size will affect the initial contract is imperative.
 Choose vendors that you feel confident can guide and support you through any necessary changes that may need to be made when booking an event with a future date.
 Your planner will ensure effective communication with all throughout any uncertainties.